aiven/aiven-docs/docs/products/opensearch/howto/oidc-authentication.md

     `email`.
--   **Roles key and subject key**: Keys that help Aiven for OpenSearch Dashboards understand which part of the returned token contains role information and which part contains the user\'s identity or name.
+-   **Roles key and subject key**: Keys that help Aiven for OpenSearch Dashboards understand which part of the returned token contains role information and which part contains the user's identity or name.

 :::note
 The **Redirect URL** is automatically generated and available in the